Master of Public Policy Administration

 Instructors: Course instructors are senior economic development professionals working in Missouri and Illinois, representing nonprofit, public, and private perspectives.

-Partnership: The course is offered by the UMSL Public Policy Administration program, the Urban Land Institute–St. Louis, and the Community Builders Network.
+Partnership: The course is offered by the UMSL Public Policy Administration program and the Urban Land Institute–St. Louis.

 Module 1 | May 18 | Economic Development - A Public Perspective